Clean, affordable and

 Yeager Energy is…

 …a geothermal energy producer

-As an integrated heat company, Yeager Energy aims to innovatively develop, build and manage sustainable and smart heat and cold networks (Smart Grids) in combination with geothermal energy and other sources of sustainable (residual) heat for homes, buildings, (light) industry and greenhouses.
+Yeager Energy’s aim is to develop and operate smart heat and cold networks (Smart Grids) in in combination with geothermal energy and other sources of sustainable heat for residential areas, industry and the greenhouse sector.

 What is geothermal energy?

 Geothermal energy makes use of the local presence of hot water deep in the earth (in the Netherlands up to 100°C).
 It is an almost inexhaustible source of renewable energy.

 Geothermal energy is a local, sustainable source of energy that is renewable, reliable and affordable.

 From the deep subsurface (up to a depth of about 3 km) this hot water is pumped up, the heat is removed and the cold water is pumped back (circular process).
 This sustainable heat is used by means of heat networks (district heating) for heating homes, businesses, greenhouses and (light) industry.
 In addition, the extraction of geothermal energy can also be used to cool buildings and homes.
 If the temperature of the pumped up water is high enough, it can even be used to produce sustainable electricity.

 The use of geothermal energy is not new and has already been used by the Greeks and the Romans.
 Geothermal energy in combination with heat networks is already widely used in large European cities such as Reykjavik, Paris, Munich and Milan.